Jendx/AlzaAssignment/README.md

 Previously I kept it out of source control to be secure.
 These files should never be in version control, but I added it for convenience + this is just assignment.
 I'm just leaving comment here for clarity

+## links

++ App with swagger created from Docker is hosted on: http://localhost:7742/swagger/index.html
++ Swagger when launching app from IDE: https://localhost:7042/swagger/index.html Ports can be configured in dockerfile/.env